Article by Mark Trotta

 American Motors Corporation

-Nash Motors became a division of American Motors Corporation (AMC) in January 1954.
+Nash Motors became a division of American Motors Corporation in January 1954.
 New president George Romney, a practical-minded businessman, did not see a future for the low-production sports car.
 The roadster body was dropped, leaving just the Le Mans coupe, now with a three-piece rear window instead of the previous one-piece glass.
 The introduction of the 1954 model became delayed until June of that year, now with a price-tag of $5,908.
-In comparison, the new Chevrolet Corvette was $3,513.
+In comparison, a new Chevy Corvette was $3,513.

-The Nash-Healey was Donald Healey's first of several production sports cars, including the Austin-Healey Sprite and the Austin-Healey 3000.
+The Nash-Healey was the first of Donald Healey's several production sports cars, including the Austin-Healey Sprite and the Austin-Healey 3000.
 His company had already started work on the Austin-Healey 100 as Nash-Healey production was ending.

 Nash-Healey Production by Years